 THE SECOND EDITION - 2018

-NEW CHAPTER; " In a Parallel Universe "
+ALL NEW CHAPTER - 38 - PAGES - " In a Parallel Universe "

-NEW CHAPTER: " Where Do We Go From Here? "
+ALL NEW CHAPTER - 20 - PAGES - " Where Do We Go From Here? "

 A 20-page chapter dedicated to the legacy and lifestyle of the Dirt Bros.
 We get into the unknown stories and personal recollections of San Diego's uber-talented and notoriously counter-commercial riding crew, with its 1st generation members.

 We talk about the influence of skate culture and a core belief system that bonded the Bros and put the purity of riding and community above fame, and financial gain.
 We recall the epic dirt and street sessions, working with lifestyle and skate brands, making movies, and the ascendant, but rarely represented, early-80s street riding scene, in San Diego.
 We pull back the curtain on Vic's motivations to start D.B.I (Dirt Brothers Industries), and how it remains one of the longest standing rider-owned initiatives of the modern era.

 The Dirt Bros legacy goes deep and resonates through the culture and identity of the contemporary BMX scene on a daily basis.